 Basically, use your head.

-Clinical reasoning and decision-making is just as important with BFR as with any other treatment approach you use.
+Clinical reasoning and decision-making are just as important with BFR as with any other treatment approach you use.

 Do You Need Certification to Perform Blood Flow Restriction Training?